Brodican/SuperSightings-Personal/README.md

 ### Functional Features

-You are presented with a home page upon starting the application with a number of buttons and a list of most recently viewed sightings, and some buttons.
+You are presented with a home page upon starting the application with a number of buttons and a list of the most recently viewed sightings, alongside some buttons.

 **The Home Page:**